SeolLab/Calculus-Quiz-solving-program-/README.md

 ## :mortar_board: License
-This project is licensed under the MIT License
+-ver 2.0 is licensed under the MIT License